havocp/xsbt-wiki/Basic-Configuration.md

 # Light Configuration

 ## By Example
 Create a file with extension `.sbt` in your root project directory (such as `<your-project>/build.sbt`).
 This file contains Scala expressions of type `Setting[T]` that are separated by blank lines.
 Built-in settings typically have reasonable defaults (an exception is `publishTo`).
 A project typically redefines at least `name` and `version` and often `libraryDependencies`.
-All built-in settings are (or will be) listed [in sbt.Keys](https://github.com/harrah/xsbt/blob/0.9/main/Keys.scala).
+All built-in settings are listed in [Keys].

 A sample `build.sbt`:
 ```scala